 Stainless steel remains a popular choice among kitchen sink trends because of its durability and versatility.
-It is a champion against heat and stains, and can be installed either undermounted or overmounted, and as a single or double basin.
+It is a champion against heat and stains, and can be installed as either an overmount or undermount sink, as well as a single or double basin.
 Stainless steel complements granite and quartz countertops beautifully and is also more cost-effective than other materials.
 The drawback to stainless steel sinks is they scratch more easily than Silgranit® sinks and can be more difficult to keep clean.

 Silgranit® or Granite Composite Sinks